jaredsampson/fcrn-fep-retro/Input structures/README.md

-Here list all the structure files used for this paper:
+Here list all the prepared structure files used in the manuscript

-6WNA_IgG1_WT_opls5_pH6.mae is for overall retrospective calculation of wild type mutations 6WNA_IgG1_YTE_opls5_pH6.mae is for overall retrospective calculation of YTE mutations
+6WNA_IgG1_WT_opls5_pH6.mae is for retrospective FEP calculation of wild type mutations

+6WNA_IgG1_YTE_opls5_pH6.mae is for retrospective FEP calculation of YTE mutations